 Explore Lady Bird Lake

 Austin’s most popular hike and bike trail goes around Lady Bird Lake in the center of town.
 The full trail is 10.1 miles and goes from Mopac to the Longhorn dam at Pleasant Valley.
 That can be a few more steps than the average fit bit user is targeting and a lot of people choose shorter loops.
 Many people park beneath Mopac on the Northwest edge of Zilker Park and do a 4.1 mile loop to Congress Avenue and back.
 Another stretch gaining in popularity is from I-35 to the Lamar Walking Bridge.
-This will take you over a very scenic view of Austin on the walking bridge and along the new floating boardwalk on the south side of the river between Congress and I-35.
+This will take you over a very scenic view of Austin on the walking bridge and along the new floating boardwalk on the south side of the river between Congress and I-35 shown above.
 You can read more about the Lady Bird Lake Hike and Bike Trail here.

-Visit the Waterfalls on Barton Creek Greenbelt
+Visit the Waterholes on Barton Creek Greenbelt

 Hike Mount Bonnell

 On the West side of Austin lies a hidden viewpoint known as Mount Bonnell.
 Considered the highest point in Austin, it’s actually a little lower than the next mount over, which is technically located in Westlake.
 There’s a lengthy stair climb to get to the summit that is enough to leave the fit a bit winded and the unfit more likely frustrated.
 But getting to the top is worth it as you get fantastic views of Lake Austin and downtown at the same time.
 You can learn more about Mount Bonnell here.